When might these occur?

 What can I do to help?

-opportunities to socialize or it may be impacting/disrupting their learning or attention.
+Yes, sometimes these behaviours are enjoyable for a child, but are disruptive to the child’s opportunities to socialise or it may be impacting/disrupting their learning or attention.
 If this is a behaviour that is safe, gently speak to your child (or use pictures) to explain it is not time for this just now; however, they may have some time to engage later.
 Remember, it’s okay for a child to engage in these behaviours sometimes; they serve a function.
 You also may like to suggest to a child they engage in these when it is time for them to follow their own ideas/explore their environment or when they take a break.